moti-og/contract-doc-v3/docs/state-matrix-plain-english.md

 - `checkinBtn` – Check in (when the current user has it checked out).
 - `cancelBtn` – Cancel a checkout (when the current user has it checked out).
 - `saveProgressBtn` – Save progress during checkout if supported.
-- `overrideBtn` – Force checkout (admin/editor capability; usually hidden for vendors).
+- `overrideBtn` – Clear checkout (admin/editor capability; reverts to Available; usually hidden for vendors).
 - `sendVendorBtn` – Open “Send to Vendor” flow (only for editors on web; hidden for vendors).
 - `replaceDefaultBtn` – Replace the default document (upload in viewer/add‑in).
 - `compileBtn` – Compile exhibits/packet.